Cauchy convergence in V-normed categories: Cauchy cocompletion of -normed categories

 \section{Cauchy cocompletion of $\V$-normed categories}

-In the previous section we have shown that normed colimits of Cauchy sequences can be equivalently described as weighted colimits, for a certain choice of weights -- under the assumption that the quantale $\V$ satisfies condition (A) {\em or} (B), which we also make in this section.
-Following the nomenclature of \cite{KS05,AK88}, for every small \(\V\)-normed category \(\ncatA\) we consider the class \(\Phi[\ncatA]\) of presheaves \(\phi\in \Psh\ncatA\) that are normed colimits of Cauchy sequences of representables, and put
+In the previous section we have shown that normed colimits of Cauchy sequences can be equivalently described as weighted colimits, for a certain choice of weights -- under the assumption that the quantale $\V$ satisfies condition (A) \emph{or} (B), which we also assume in this section.
+Following the nomenclature of \cite{KS05,AK88}, for every small \(\V\)-normed category \(\ncatA\) we consider the class \(\Phi[\ncatA]\) of presheaves \(\phi\in \Psh\ncatA\) that are normed colimits of Cauchy sequences of representables as in Corollary~\ref{d:cor:1}~\ref{d:item:1}, and put

 A \(\V\)-normed category \(\ncatX\) is called \emph{\(\Phi\)-cocomplete} whenever, for all \(\V\)-normed functors \(F \colon\ncatA\to\ncatX\) and \(\phi \colon\ncatA^{\op}\to\nSetss{\V}\) with \(\ncatA\) small and \(\phi\in\Phi[\ncatA]\), the \(\phi\)-weighted colimit of \(F\) in \(\ncatX\) exists.
 Moreover, a \(\V\)-normed functor is called \emph{\(\Phi\)-cocontinuous} whenever it preserves all weighted colimits with weight in \(\Phi\).